CryogenicPlanet/covid-resources/README.md

-# Covid 19 Bangalore Resource Repository
+# Covid 19 Resource Repository

+This is a general repo not for any specific city but rather any city, fork this repo for other cities

 [![Run on repl.it](https://repl.it/badge/github/CryogenicPlanet/covid-bangalore-resources)](https://covid-bangalore-resources.cryogenicplanet.repl.co)

-There are lot of collections of valuable data but keeping it an open source place like this makes it much better to search and not duplicate
+There are lot of collections of valuable data but keeping it an open source place like this makes it much better to search and not duplicate.

 ## Data